- 10 Nov 2023

 - Add the loan and deposit products that you offer.

 Completing this setup in advance allows us to assign all imported clients and groups to the appropriate branches and credit officers, to fill all necessary custom field values, and to assign all accounts to the appropriate products.

 For more instructions on importing data into Mambu, see the remaining pages of this section.

-Mambu offers a few options for extracting data:
+Mambu offers three options for extracting data:

 - Database backup

-- Mambu - Stitch ETL integration
+- Mambu - Stitch Extract, Transform, and Load (ETL) integration

 - Streaming API